-- 89. Staff learning and development is critical to safety at work and safe working practices.
-All staff are expected to have a certain level of understanding of safety and risk management as determined by their job role. - 90.
-Health and social care professionals will also be expected to meet core competencies with regard to service user safety, safe practice and risk assessment and management as part of their training and in their continuing professional development requirements. - 91.
+- 89.90.
+Staff learning and development is critical to safety at work and safe working practices.
+All staff are expected to have a certain level of understanding of safety and risk management as determined by their job role. - 90.91.
+Health and social care professionals will also be expected to meet core competencies with regard to service user safety, safe practice and risk assessment and management as part of their training and in their continuing professional development requirements, and to meet the requirements of their respective professional registrations. - 91.92.
 Clinical risk assessment and management training, including familiarisation with the DRAM, is provided to staff in line with the Trust's Training Needs Analysis, incorporated within the Trust's Mandatory Training Policy.
 This training is required to be updated at least every three years (Best Practice in Managing Risk, DH 2007).

-Training is provided to teams and individuals to support updating of Ulysses and understanding of the risk management framework and approach.
+Monthly Ttraining is available via the staff intranet Jarvis and additional bespoke training is provided to teams and individuals to support updating of Ulysses and understanding of the risk management framework and approach.
 Systematic formal arrangements for risk management training will be provided to ensure those identifying risks, those managing risks and those owning and responsible for risks are equipped with the knowledge needed to do so effectively and in compliance with this framework.
-Additional bespoke training is available to areas with high volume of risks or where support and guidance is needed.
+Additional bespoke trainingMonthly meetings is available with general and servcei managers to review risk registers in to areas with high volume of risks or where support and guidance is needed.